Driving into Nafplio several years ago my first impression

 the following year and held until they surrendered it to Kolokotronis after

-a 15 month siege during the War of Independence.
+a 15 month siege during the 1821 Greek War of Independence.
 There are 999 steps leading

-up to the fortress but you can take a taxi to the top or if you have a rental car just follow the signs.
+up to the fortress but you can just take my word for it and not count them and instead take a taxi to the top or if you have a rental car just follow the signs.

 The Palamidi is open from 8:00 am to 7:00 pm.
-During the summer if you decide to take the challange and walk go early
+During the summer if you decide to take the challenge and walk go early

-in the day if you wish to survive the trip.
+in the day if you wish to survive the trip and be able to tell your grandchildren about it.
 This is one of the greatest

 attractions in Greece, right up there with the Acropolis so don't miss